 Eat from your ecosystem!

-The deeper I go into yoga and Ayurveda, the more keenly primed I am to align my body with the rhythms of nature.
+The science of lifestyle medicine and the ancient teachings of Ayurveda teach us to align our bodies with the rhythms of nature.
 In the spring, our bodies sense the seasonal change and there is a natural urge to make a clean, fresh start.
-Our physiology is primed for lightening up and clearing winter stagnation.
-I feel the desire to hit the reset button and detox my body, and the forest, yards and garden are full of nutrient dense greens to support this process.
+Our bodies are primed for lightening up and clearing winter stagnation.
+Chances are, your nearby forest, yards and gardens are full of nutrient dense greens to support this process.

-Most of what nature has to offer in the greens department right now have flavors that are BITTER, ASTRINGENT and PUNGENT flavors found in plant foods that are anti-inflammatory, anti-oxidant and generally detoxifying.
-Some of these flavors may be strong or unfamiliar to you, and I give you the challenge to "wild your palate", that is, to get curious about the flavors of the wild edibles in your ecosystem.
+Most of what nature has to offer in the greens department in the spring are the BITTER, ASTRINGENT and PUNGENT flavors found in seasonal greens.
+Spring greens are anti-inflammatory, anti-oxidant and generally detoxifying.
+You're probably already familiar with spinach, kale and chard.
+Maybe you've also tried or heard of arugula, mustard greens, and chicory.
+There are also many wild and weedy relatives of these cultivated greens, plants such as dandelions, nettles, and green garlic.
+While the flavors of these plants may be strong or unfamiliar to you, I give you the challenge to "wild your palate."
+That is, get curious about the flavors of the wild edibles in your ecosystem.

 Dandelions, the New Kale